PatrickAttankurugu/to-do/README.md

 # I WILL APPRECIATE THIS
 Your feedback on how to improve this project is highly welcome.
 Also, if you're a beginner, feel free to clone this project and try it out.
 Let me know if you think I can be of help to you.

-## ACKNOWLEDGEMENT
-I would like to express my gratitude to OpenAI for the knowledge I've gained in the course of this project.

 ## Author
  **Patrick Attankurugu**